braindynamicslab/dyneusr/README.md

 ### Installing from source with pip

-Installing from source with pip is simple.
-In a command prompt:
+To install from source with pip:
 ```bash
 git clone https://github.com/braindynamicslab/dyneusr.git
 cd dyneusr